Lake Michigan America’s Great Freshwater Coastline

 History & Heritage Museums

-Self-guided e-Scavenger Hunt in Cologne USD 37’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+In-app self-guided audio tour of El Born neighborhood USD 13’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.